 2. Be an Educator

 There are many reasons why you need to bridge the communication gap with a client (not least of all it helps get you more clients), but the most important might be educating.
 After a few years working in the WordPress field, you move from just wanting to make ends meet, to becoming a sort of advocate for the technology.
-It may seem strange, but even in 2015 there are people in the business world who shun modern advancements (just look at their websites for proof).
+It may seem strange, but there are people in the business world who shun modern advancements (just look at their websites for proof).
 One of our goals as WordPress developers is to evangelize for our industry.
 The best way to get people on our side is by enlightening them.
 You are a teacher in the school of web development and don’t even know it!

 Sometimes it’s as simple as leading a client by the hand.
 A common situation that I’m sure you’ve encountered arises when you launch a new WordPress website for a client.
 You’ve spent weeks, perhaps months, building the website.
 WordPress is humming at optimum efficiency, every plugin is in its place, and your carefully chosen theme is looking great.
 Now is the time to hand the reigns over to the client.
 How do you ensure they won’t bring all your hard work crashing down?
 Investing time to educate a client on the basics of WordPress, explaining the terms, even going as far as guiding them through making a new post, is the way to go.
 Making sure they know what they’re doing will keep the site functioning for as long as they need it to.